LumaPictures/pymel/docs/source/eclipse.rst

     |win_105|                                              |osx_105|
     ====================================================== ==================================================================

-    - uncheck the path to the ``maya`` package
+    - if you're using mayapy, uncheck the path where the "maya" package is - the path ending with "site-packages".
+BUT either write this path down, or remember it: you'll want it later
     - on windows: add a check beside ``python25.zip``
     - if you installed PyMEL using the :ref:`install_setuptools` method: you'll see the pymel "egg" in the list of automatically detected site packages. **Remove the pymel egg**

     then press "OK"

 6. Click on the "New Folder" button.
 In the browser that pops, up navigate to the directory where you extracted the pymel zip file.
 Under it, there is a folder called "extras", and under that a folder called "completion".
 Choose this folder and press "OK".

+7. If you're using mayapy, click the "New Folder" button again, and add back in the "site-packages" directory you unchecked earlier.
+When you're done, the site-packages directory should be somewhere BELOW the extras/completion folder you just added.

 --------------------------------------------------